Zurita-Artaloitia/taxonomic-annotation-protocol/README.md

 # taxonomic-annotation-protocol

-Bioinformatic workflow for Nanopore metabarcoding analysis
+This is the necessary data for the Protocols.io pipeline: Bioinformatic workflow for Nanopore metabarcoding analysis